 In 404 B.C, when the Ionian city’s rebellion against Persians was defeated, Ephesus was left untouched, although Miletus, the largest and most prosperous city of the time was destroyed.
 In the fact that Ephesus had not, joined in the rebellion.
 After this, Ephesus remained a free city and a solid democracy was founded.

 In 356 B.C Erostratos, a person from who has lived in the Ephesus, wished his name to immortalize.
 As a result, he set fire at the Temple of Artemis.
 During the night when the temple was burnt down Alexander the Great was born in Macedonia, the eventual destroyer of the Persian Empire, and who will Support the Temple of Artemis many years later during his conquers on Mesopotamia.
 According to Hegesias of Magnesia, the fire could not be prevented by the Artemis, because she had left the temple to attend Alexander’s mother’s birth.
+Read more about the Footsteps of Alexander the Great in Anatolia!

 In 334 B.C After Alexander’s great victory at Granikos, Ephesus was saved from the Persian Empire.